gurpartb/node/README.md

 "Serialize": "Translating an object into a format that can be stored or transferred.
 JSON, CSV, XML, and others are popular.
 'Deserialize' is the opposite (conversting the format back into an object).",

 "Routing": "Mapping http requests to content.
-Whether actual files that exist on the server, or not.", }
+Whether actual files that exist on the server, or not.",

+"Package": "Code managed and maintained with a package management system.",

+"Package management system": "Software that automates installing and updating packages.
+Deals with version you have or need, and manages dependencies.",

+"Dependency": "Code, that another set of code depends on, to function.
+If you use that code in your app, it is a dependency.
+You app depends on it.",

+"Versioning": "Specifying what version of a set of code this is, so others can track if a new version has come out.
+This allows to watch fot new features, or to watch for 'breaking changes'.
+The word 'semantic' implies that something conveys meaning.",

+"Enviroment Variables": "Global variables specifics to the enviroment (server) our code is living in.
+Different servers can have different variable settings, and we can access those values in code.",

+"HTTP Method": "Specifies the type of action the request wishes to make.
+GET, POST, DELETE, and others.
+Also callec -verbs-.",

+"Middleware": "Code that sits between two layers of software.
+In the case of Express, sitting between the request and the response.",

+"Static": "Not Dynamic.
+In other words, not processed by code in any way.
+For example, HTML, CSS, and image files are 'static' files.",

+"REST": "An architectual style for building APIs.
+Stands for 'Representational State Transfer'.
+We decide that HTTP verbs and URLs mean something.",

+}